jpswade/jpswade.github.io/_posts/2017/2017-10-06-reviewing-code.md

 ## Knowledge sharing

-In many organisations, the articles will state something along the lines of "notice will be deemed served by advertising the meeting in at least three public places" for when a meeting is called.
+For many organisations, the Articles of Association will state something along the lines of "notice will be deemed served by advertising the meeting in at least three public places" for when a meeting is called.

 There's a reason why and it's to do with being fair and reasonable, civil.
 It's also to do with threes.
 There's something about threes that make something stick.
 If you see or hear the same thing three times, then it must be important right?